Gary Mackay-Steven: New York City FC

 On 24 June 2019, Mackay-Steven joined Major League Soccer side New York City on a free transfer, effective from the start of the league's transfer window on 9 July.
 He made his debut on 14 July during the Hudson River Derby away to the New York Red Bulls as an 84th-minute substitute for Valentín Castellanos in a 2–1 loss.
 He scored his first goal on his 29th birthday on 31 August in a 3–1 win at Vancouver Whitecaps FC, after replacing the injured Héber.

 Following their 2020 season, Mackay-Steven departed the club after New York City opted to decline their contract option for Mackay-Steven.

 Heart of Midlothian

-On 8 January 2021, Mackay-Steven returned to Scotland to sign with Heart of Midlothian on a deal which will run until the summer of 2023.
+On 8 January 2021, Mackay-Steven returned to Scotland to sign with Heart of Midlothian on a deal to run until the summer of 2023.

+Mackay-Steven only made six appearances for Hearts during the 2022–23 season, as he suffered a foot injury in December.
+Hearts announced in May that Mackay-Steven would leave the club at the end of the season, although he was allowed the use of their facilities as he recovered from the foot injury.

+Kilmarnock

+Mackay-Steven started training with Kilmarnock during October 2023, and he signed a short-term contract with the club in December.

 International career

 Mackay-Steven made his first international appearance for Scotland on 15 November 2013, replacing Craig Conway for the last six minutes of a goalless friendly draw against the United States at Hampden Park.

 He was recalled to the Scotland squad in October 2018, for a friendly against Portugal.
 He came on as a substitute in the 67th minute, and assisted Steven Naismith in scoring Scotland's only goal of the game.